jbush001/NyuziProcessor/rtl/README.md

 https://github.com/jbush001/GPGPU/wiki/FPGA-Implementation-Notes).
 The makefile for the DE2-115 board target is in fpga/de2-115.
 - A cycle-accurate SystemVerilog simulation model built with verilator.
 The testbench files are in the testbench/ directory.
-This executable will put in the bin/ directory at the top level.
+It will generate an exeutable 'verilator_model' in the bin directory at the top level.

 Here are a few coding/design conventions that are generally observed: